3aByJI0H/Recipes/README.md

 # Recipes

-The project is from https://hyperskill.org/projects/180?track=12
+The project is taken from https://hyperskill.org/projects/180?track=12

 An urge to cook something special is too hard to resist sometimes.
 But what if you lost the recipe?
 Or your beloved grandma is too busy to answer a call and remind you of your favorite cake recipe?